 While it appears ridiculous that any one substance can clean windows, floors, coffeemakers, mirrors, cure sunburn, remove the build-up in your dishwasher, remove warts, and cure athlete’s foot, I assure you that it’s true.
 And no, it’s not Windex, as fans of My Big Fat Greek Wedding might guess.
 It’s vinegar.
 And, yes, it works well as a window cleaner, too.
-And as a delicious addition to salad dressing.
+And as a delicious addition to salad dressing or mustards.

 Distilled white vinegar is made from the oxidization of the ethanol in alcohol, usually an alcohol made from grains.
 This oxidization process produces acetic acid, the key ingredient in vinegar.
 These modest little bottles of distilled white vinegar are the closest thing to a clean-all, cure-all, and flavor-all natural remedy.
 Vinegar is natural, made from local, renewable resources and is non-toxic.
 The mild acid naturally deodorizes, degreases, kills mold, and is an antiseptic.
 If you want, there are vinegars that are certified organic, though most vinegars are naturally organic.
 It’s effective as a cleaner and is safe to use around pets, children, and those with allergies.
 And all of this comes for the low, low price of less than five dollars for a hefty jug and can be found at your local grocery store.

 What kind of vinegar should I use?

 All mentions of vinegar in this article refer to the grocery store variety white distilled vinegar.
 And while vinegar does come in a variety of acetic acid concentrations, anywhere from 4% to 18%, most grocery stores carry vinegar that is at around 5%.
 This strength works well for both cleaning and cooking.